 Each Fund will use futures contracts and options on futures contracts in accordance with the rules of the Commodity Futures Trading Commission ("CFTC").
 For example, a Fund might use futures contracts to hedge against anticipated changes in interest rates that might adversely affect either the value of the Fund's securities or the price of the securities which the Fund intends to purchase.
 A Fund's hedging activities may include sales of futures contracts as an offset against the effect of expected increases in interest rates, and purchases of futures contracts as an offset against the effect of expected declines in interest rates.
 Although other techniques could be used to reduce that Fund's exposure to interest rate fluctuations, the Fund may be able to hedge its exposure more effectively and perhaps at a lower cost by using futures contracts and options on futures contracts.
-Pursuant to CFTC Rule 4.5, the Adviser has filed a notice of exclusion from registration as a commodity pool operator in respect of each Fund.
-On February 9, 2012, the CFTC adopted rule amendments that modify the criteria for claiming the CFTC Rule 4.5 exclusion from registration and regulation as a commodity pool operator.
+Pursuant to CFTC Rule 4.5, the Adviser has filed a notice of exclusion from registration as a commodity pool operator with respect to the Trust and therefore the Adviser is not subject to registration or regulation as a pool operator under the Commodity Exchange Act.
 The Adviser intends to limit each Fund's use of commodity interests so as to remain eligible for the exclusion.